 Kathi’s Great Salad from me here at gfe—I keep telling folks to try this salad because all who do become converts, even if they start out not liking salad.
 Seriously … it’s that good!
 Folks debate whether it’s the combination of ingredients or dressing—or both?—that make this salad so appealing.

-Sprouted Lentil Salad from Dr. Vikki at Root Cause Medical Center—As Dr. Vikki Petersen notes, the eggs must be omitted and Vegenaise must be used for the vegan version.
+Sprouted Lentil Salad with Vegetables from Dr. Vikki at Root Cause Medical Center—As Dr. Vikki Petersen notes, the eggs must be omitted and Vegenaise must be used for the vegan version.
 Easy fixes and they don’t detract from the recipe at all.
 This salad is chock full of goodness and looks amazing!
 I’ve never had sprouted lentils before, but I’d like to try them.

 Moroccan Spicy Tomato Soup from Ricki at Ricki Heller—What a quick and easy soup this is to make!
 And a crowd pleaser, too!
 I’ve included it in the “Starters” category, but it could easily be an entrée.
 I added a cup of tomato juice and used my immersion blender near the end of cooking so this soup would be less chunky.
 I used Ricki’s secret ingredient—peanut butter (I know … I’m such a spoiler!)—the first time around, but have used almond butter instead since.
 (Note: That’s how Ricki says that she makes this soup now, but she states that you sometimes do have to adjust the amount of the other ingredients, namely the tomatoes, to get the right balance with almond butter as the recipe is written for peanut butter.)

 Zucchini Socca with Caramelized Onions from Beth of Tasty Yummies (shared at Healthful Pursuit)—Be honest now … Beth had most of you at Caramelized Onions, right?
 And that factor does make this socca extra delicious, but socca of any kind is an easy and special treat for anyone.
 Beth has definitely taken socca up a notch with her zucchini and caramelized onion version though, providing not only a great-tasting socca, but also a beautiful savory treat!